Environmental Stewardship at Gallatin

-TVA has taken a number of steps to improve air quality at Gallatin Fossil Plant and is moving forward to complete a $1 billion investment in air quality measures:
+TVA has completed a number of steps to improve air quality at Gallatin Fossil Plant, making a $1 billion investment in air quality measures:

 - The plant has historically used low-sulfur blend coal, which limits emissions of sulfur dioxide.
-In the future, when all environmental controls are in place, TVA will have the ability to burn a wider range of coal and still meet permit requirements.
+With new environmental controls that are in place, TVA has the ability to burn a wider range of coal and still meet permit requirements.

 - The plant is equipped with pulsejet fabric filter bag houses to capture fine particulate matter.

 - Low-NOx burners on site limit the production of nitrogen oxides.

-- In support of environmental agreements and to comply with regulations, TVA committed to add scrubbers and selective catalytic reduction (SCR) units on all four units at Gallatin by Dec.
-31, 2017.
-All four scrubber units went into full operation in February 2016.
+- In support of environmental agreements and to comply with regulations, TVA added dry scrubbers and selective catalytic reduction (SCR) units on all four units at Gallatin.
+The dry scrubbers went into full operation in February 2016.
 The SCRs went into operation in 2017.

-These actions will meet or exceed current U.S. Environmental Protection Agency (EPA) requirements.
+All of these actions meet or exceed current U.S. Environmental Protection Agency (EPA) requirements.
 Read more about air quality efforts at Gallatin—and view all the supporting data—on our Gallatin Fossil Plant Emissions page.